jju/stubbl/teams/oldwyrms.md

 | **Rati**     | Old Wyrms | Blitzer  |   25 |    3 |   11 |   39 |    9 |    4 |    0 |    8 |    2 |    1 |    2 |   63 |

-Having the second-best player the UBBL has ever seen in [[Souta]] has gone pretty well for the Wyrms.
+Having the second-best player the UBBL has ever seen in [[souta]] has gone pretty well for the Wyrms.
 That she wasn't used in the GCIX final is one of the things BludBol fans will always have an opinion on.

 #### Cup Winners